 Beware, proposed licensing standards will drive family childcare providers out of business

-Family Child Care or home-based childcare provides an important lifeline to Minnesota parents who can’t afford center-based care.
-Unlike centers, family childcare providers are also usually small, have flexible hours, and are more culturally responsive.
+Family Child Care or home-based childcare provides a crucial lifeline to Minnesota parents who can’t afford center-based care.
+Unlike daycare centers, family childcare settings are also usually small, have flexible hours, and are more culturally responsive.
 So, they provide much-needed diversity in the childcare industry.

-Unfortunately, under the notion of modernization, the Department of Human Services (DHS) is proposing licensing standards that will likely run family childcare providers out of business.
-This will raise costs for parents and make it hard for them to find childcare.
-The results will be especially acute for parents in Greater Minnesota who often rely on family childcare providers.
+Unfortunately, under the notion of modernization, the Department of Human Services (DHS) is proposing licensing standards that will likely drive family childcare providers out of business.
+This will raise parents’ costs and make it harder for them to find childcare.
+The results will be especially acute for parents in Greater Minnesota, who are more reliant on family childcare than their Twin Cities Metro counterparts.

-Figure 1: Cost of center-based infant care as a percent of median household income, 2022
+Figure 1: Annual cost of center-based infant care as a percent of median household income, 2022

 Source: ChildCare Aware; US Census Bureau